Coffeekraken/coffeekraken/packages/websites/coffeekraken-io/src/doc/11-cli/02-extends.md

 # Extends the CLI

-As the rest of our ecosystem, the CLI is modular and you can extends it as you want.
+As the rest of our ecosystem, the CLI is modular and **you can extends it as you want**.

 The CLI features are declared inside a `sugar.json` file at the root of your package.
 When I say package it can be a private project as a published one on NPM for example.